blackjack94/mathpedia/README.md

 Originally built at [Vietnam Hackathon 2014][3] as a community-crafted library of practice problems, it is later pivoted into a Codeforces-like site, with a **specific solution** for grading **written proofs**.

 The project has been abandoned since 2015.
-Nevertheless, it had taught me a lot of lessons.
+Nevertheless, it had taught me many lessons.

 **Table of Contents**